Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 }

-// Command - Pure data object used in the Service Layer
+// Command - pure data object used in the Service Layer

 data class RegisterProductCommand(